jerrymarino/iCompleteMe/README.md

 Install iCompleteMe with [Vundle][].

-**Remember:** ICM is a plugin with a compiled component.
-If you **update** ICM using Vundle and the ycm_core library APIs have changed (happens rarely), ICM will notify you to recompile it.
+**Remember:** iCM is a plugin with a compiled component.
+If you **update** iCM using Vundle and the ycm_core library APIs have changed (happens rarely), iCM will notify you to recompile it.
 You should then rerun the install process.

 **NOTE:** If you want C-family completion, you MUST have the latest Xcode